dimadesu/android-rtmp-ingest/README.md

 We'll be pushing into RTMP ingest of MediaMTX and pulling HLS from MediaMTX.
 MediaMTX can do this without any extra setup.

-HLS is kind of an HTML page with a video in it.
+Techinically, MediaMTX generates an HTML page with a video player in it, that plays HLS.

 We'll create an overlay to display HLS in `IRL Pro`.
 It can cover the whole view area if you like.